Wando Seaweeds Expo

-Wando Seaweeds Expo is the world’s first international exposition themed to seaweeds, which, starting in 2014, has been held in Wan-do (‘island’), Republic of Korea every three years with the topic of seaweeds such as nori, sea mustard, kelp, and hijiki.
+Wando Seaweeds Expo is the world's first international exposition themed to seaweeds, which, starting in 2014, has been held in Wan-do (‘island’), Republic of Korea every three years with the topic of seaweeds such as nori, sea mustard, kelp, and hijiki.

-Mascots & Symbol
+Mascots and symbol

 Mascots

 The mascots, Haecho and Micho take their motives from the seaweeds that grow on elvan scattered in the sea off Wando.

 Symbol

 With the motives of seaweeds and sea, it succinctly expresses the earth that has seaweeds grow in clean water.
 The red color represents the development of red algae and seaweeds industry and the green color symbolizes green algae and clean natural environment, while the brown color stands for brown algae.
 Representing future on-farm resources and depicting the smoldering seaweeds, the shape symbolizes the unity of humankind and the wish to serve as a festive event for the whole humankind.